 The 17th century was the era of the Old Poor Law, of the Interregnum, of upheaval and mass migration.
-English courts began sending convicts to the colonies in America and Australia and the 17th century that saw the first Huguenots arrive in Britain.
+English courts began sending convicts to the colonies in America and the first Huguenots arrived in Britain.

 If your ancestors were wealthy, you can track down family and estate collections, heraldic visitations, land and tax records.
 For forebears at the other end of the scale, it’s worth looking for digitisations or transcriptions of material left behind by the Poor Law system.

 Here are five excellent websites that can lead you to those records and much more…

 17th century history: The best websites

 “The Protestation Returns are the closest record we have to a census from 1642.”

 So begins this Parliamentary archives guide to protestation rolls, a useful 17th century source (although few are online and the information within is pretty scanty).
 The returns were the result of an order that all men had to swear an oath of allegiance to the Protestant religion.